Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 the alternatives — ranked by value, insulation, and design

-Hydro Flask Standard 18 Oz
+Hydro Flask Standard Mouth 24 Oz

-Double-wall vacuum-insulated 18 oz tumbler with proprietary stainless steel core and durable powder-coated finish.
+Double-wall vacuum-insulated 24 oz stainless steel bottle with a durable powder-coated finish.
 Maintains impressive 24-hour cold retention for ice and beverages throughout the day.
-FlexCap lid prevents spills and allows convenient one-handed drinking operation.
+The leakproof Flex Cap prevents spills and the flex strap allows convenient one-handed carrying.
 Available in vibrant trendy colors with eco-friendly sustainable construction materials.

 Hydro Flask pioneered the insulated tumbler category before Stanley made it trendy.
 Double-wall vacuum insulation, 24-hour cold retention, durable stainless steel.
 Well-reviewed on Amazon.
 Similar price to Stanley but with deeper brand heritage.
 Hydro Flask is known for customization and vibrant colors.
 If you want an insulated tumbler with personality, Hydro Flask has more style options than Stanley.
 The insulation performance is identical.